Are you in business or just complaining about business?

-As I reflect on some incidents of the recent week, which I’m not going to elaborate here, I am questioning if many people who say they are in the real estate business are actually in the business of selling homes or just the business of complaining.
+As I reflect on some incidents of the recent week, which I’m not going to elaborate on here, I am questioning if many people who say they are in the real estate business are actually in the business of selling homes or just the business of complaining.

-Stick with me, I think you’ll see that I have a valid point and one perhaps that you agree with.
+Stick with me; I think you’ll see that I have a valid point and one perhaps that you agree with.

-As kids many of us did things to earn money, we were entrepreneurial even in our youth.
-We had lemonade stands, we babysat for screaming brats, we mowed lawns for neighbors, etc. For us this was plain and simple about earning some money to do whatever our little hearts desired like buying a new record, the latest Tiger Beat magazine or a pair of cool new shoes.
+As kids, many of us did things to earn money; we were entrepreneurial even in our youth.
+We had lemonade stands; we babysat for screaming brats; we mowed lawns for neighbors, etc. For us this was plain and simple about earning some money to do whatever our little hearts desired, like buying a new record, the latest Tiger Beat magazine, or a pair of cool new shoes.

 We were doing what we did for money.
-Tell me that mowing grass was because you liked it, or felt like being of service to the neighborhood.
+Tell me that mowing grass was because you liked it or felt like being of service to the neighborhood.
 At 13 or 14, it was all about making some dough to get the things we couldn’t talk our parents into buying us.

 If you’re a member of this club, I highly suggest you resign now.
 Your business depends on you focusing on the positive aspects of it and spending more time doing the activities that make a profit.
 If you’re not a member, WAHOO!!!
-However, be careful, it’s really easy to get sucked into their club when you’re trying to lend a hand or some compassion to someone having a bad time.
-Stay strong, you can be positive and profitable.
+However, be careful; it’s really easy to get sucked into their club when you’re trying to lend a hand or some compassion to someone having a bad time.
+Stay strong; you can be positive and profitable.

-Then pat yourself on the back, you’ve successfully avoided being sucked into the business of complaining.
+Then pat yourself on the back; you’ve successfully avoided being sucked into the business of complaining.